What Is the ROI of an Automated Smoothie Machine?

 Health and safety compliance is a third category.
 Fresh food handling requires employee training certifications, documented cleaning protocols, periodic health inspections, and in some jurisdictions, specific food handler permits.
 These are manageable costs individually, but they accumulate and require management attention that has an opportunity cost in operations with lean staffing.

-The Zero-Capex Model and What It Means for Risk
+The Lease Model and What It Means for Risk

 Traditional foodservice equipment is a depreciating asset.
 A $30,000 juice bar build-out loses value from day one and cannot be easily relocated or repurposed if the program underperforms.
 The operator bears the full financial risk of the investment.

 Smoodi originated at Harvard Innovation Labs and has since scaled to more than 300 locations across universities, hospitals, gyms, corporate offices, and airports.
-That growth was driven in part by the accessibility of the subscription model, which allows operators of all sizes to launch a smoothie program without a capital budget approval cycle.
+That growth was driven in part by the accessibility of the lease program, which allows operators of all sizes to launch a smoothie program with predictable monthly payments rather than a large capital budget approval cycle.

 Running Your Own ROI Analysis